-The Fund is an entity of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191, relating to the "rounding off" of amounts in the financial statements.
-Amounts in the Directors' Report and financial statements have been rounded to the nearest dollars unless otherwise indicated.
+The Fund is an entity of a kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191 (formerly Class Order 98/100 (as amended)) issued by the Australian Securities and Investments Commission ("ASIC") relating to the "rounding off" of amounts in the Directors' report and financial statements.
+Amounts in the Directors' Report and financial statements have been rounded to the nearest thousand dollars in accordance with that ASIC Instrument, unless otherwise indicated.